jpcarvalhodev/nclock_react/README.md

-# NIDGROUP Software
+# NSOFTWARES Software

-NIDGROUP software project using React and typescript for SISNID
+NSOFTWARES software project using React and typescript for SISNID

 ## Prerequisites